Integrating Splunk Enterprise

 Integrating Webhooks and Splunk Enterprise

-After you have generated and managed certificates, setting up integration between Splunk Enterprise and Delinea Platform webhooks is available.
+After you have generated and managed certificates, you can set up integration between Splunk Enterprise and Delinea Platform webhooks.

 Configuring Splunk Enterprise HTTP Event Collector